leonardomarcao/ScubaDiving/README.md

 MIT License

-Copyright (c) 2018 Leonardo Marc√£o
+Copyright (c) 2018 Leonardo Marc„o

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal